On this page:

 Note: Each column in the spreadsheet has an explanation of how the information has to be entered.
 The spreadsheet can work across accounts and settings.

 - Maximum Budget Amount: Enter the budget amount you want to reach before the item is paused.
 The number in this field applies to each individual item.

-- Monthly Cycle Start Date: In this field you can set the day of the month that's defined as the cycle start date for the budget period.
+- Monthly Cycle Start Date: In this field, you can set the month's day that's defined as the cycle start date for the budget period.
 It should be between 1 and 28.

 Actions when Budget is Exceeded

 - Pause Items: When this setting is set to yes, items that have exceeded the maximum budget amount for the budget period can automatically be paused.